What is an international business traveler?

 It is important that international business travelers pay close attention to their health and wellbeing while they are on the road.

 There are a series of steps that a traveler can take, for example, to avoid the effects of jetlag and business travel fatigue.
-The employer must also fulfil their legal obligations toward their employees, ensuring that travel is legal and safe.
+The employer must also fulfill their legal obligations toward their employees, ensuring that travel is legal and safe.

 Which expenses are covered for an international business traveler?